Lipid raft: Visualization

 One of the primary reasons for the controversy over lipid rafts has stemmed from the challenges of studying lipid rafts in living cells, which are not in thermodynamic equilibrium.
 Lipid rafts are small microdomains ranging from 10 to 200 nm in size.
 Due to their size being below the classical diffraction limit of a light microscope, lipid rafts have proved difficult to visualize directly.
-Currently synthetic membranes are studied; however, there are many drawbacks to using these membranes.
+Currently synthetic membranes are studied; however, there are some drawbacks to using these membranes.
 First, synthetic membranes have a lower concentration of proteins compared to biomembranes.
 Also, it is difficult to model membrane-cytoskeletal interactions which are present in biomembranes.
 Other pitfalls include lack of natural asymmetry and inability to study the membranes in non-equilibrium conditions.
 Despite this, fluorescence microscopy is used extensively in the field.
 For example, fluorophores conjugated to cholera-toxin B-subunit, which binds to the raft constituent ganglioside GM1 is used extensively.
 Also used are lipophilic membrane dyes which either partition between rafts and the bulk membrane, or change their fluorescent properties in response to membrane phase.
 Laurdan is one of the prime examples of such a dye.
 Rafts may also be labeled by genetic expression of fluorescent fusion proteins such as Lck-GFP.

 Manipulation of cholesterol is one of the most widely used techniques for studying lipid rafts.
 Sequestration (using filipin, nystatin or amphotericin), depletion and removal (using methyl-B-cyclodextrin) and inhibition of cholesterol synthesis (using HMG-CoA reductase inhibitors) are ways cholesterol are manipulated in lipid raft studies.
 These studies allow for the observations of effects on neurotransmitter signaling upon reduction of cholesterol levels.